datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 * Fixed two issues that could contribute to opscenterd having too many open files.
 (OPSC-18023)

 ## Provisioning
-* When installing the DataStax Agent via LCM, meld will now retry up to 3 times (waiting 5 minutes between attempts) if the dpkg/apt package lock is held by another process, improving reliability on systems where background package management activity may be running concurrently.
+* When installing the DataStax Agent with LCM, meld will now retry up to 3 times (waiting 5 minutes between attempts) if the dpkg/apt package lock is held by another process.
+This enhancement improves reliability on systems where background package management activity might run concurrently.
 (OPSC-18031)

 # Release Notes for OpsCenter 6.8.53
 13 Aug 2026